uday510/netflix-gpt/README.md

 - Update Profile
 - BugFix: Sign up user displayName and profile pricture update
 - BugFix: If the user is not logged in redirect /browse to login page and vice-versa
+- Unsubscribed to the onAuthStateChange callback
+- Add hardcoded values to the constants file

 # Features